kklkit/Factions/README.md

 ### Setting up Git

+We need to clone the repository to a temporary location first since Git won't allow you to clone to an existing directory.

 1. [Install Git Extensions](http://code.google.com/p/gitextensions/) using the default settings
 2. Launch Git Extensions and follow the setup instructions
 3. Click **Clone repository**